Hotel Property Management Systems: Products and Features

 - Room bookings.
 The system checks room availability and status, shows free rooms across different channels and the website booking engine.
 This function monitors double bookings and allows group reservations.
 Then it schedules bookings and displays information about current and upcoming bookings on a dashboard.

 - Collection of e-payments, and identification of types and categories of payments that are processed via this module.

 - Management of room inventory and allocation that prevents overbookings and duplication of bookings.
 In some software, this function is part of a channel management module.

 - Reservation emails.
 The system sends confirmations to guests after they complete booking.
 In some PMSs, this function is a part of the front-desk operations module.

 - Activities booking.
 Some software allows guests to book not only accommodation but also activities with this system.

-Using a front-desk module, the front-office manager should be able to access up-to-date information about all reservations, both current and upcoming.
+Room management.
+One of the capabilities that this module provides is room management.
+Using a front-desk module, the front-office manager can access room status and up-to-date information about all reservations, both current and upcoming.
 With the help of this module, room status should be updated quickly.
 The front-desk module allocates rooms automatically and facilitates a room change.
 This module includes management of electronic key cards, processing payments and issuing receipts to guests.
 The front-office module also allows users to perform night and shift audits.